h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

-Therefore, when you are remodeling a pre-trained model for your tasks, you begin by removing the original Classifier, then you add a new classifier that fits your purposes, and lastly, you fine-tune your model according to one of three strategies:
+When you are remodeling a pre-trained model for your tasks, you begin by removing the original Classifier, then you add a new classifier that fits your purposes, and lastly, you fine-tune your model according to one of three strategies:

-- **Stradegy 1**: *Train the entire model*

-- **Stradegy 2**: *Train some layers and leave the others frozen*

-- **Stradegy 3**: *Freeze the convolutional base*

 <p align="center">
     <img src="assets/three-strategies.png" width="590" height="380">